iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/CVX Geometry/Convexity Preserving Operations of Functions.md

 **Example: Distance Function to Any Set is CONVEX**

-A distance function to any set, not neccessarily closed can be expressed as an infimal convolution:
+A distance function to any set, not necessarily closed can be expressed as an infimal convolution:

 $$
 \begin{aligned}